 There's a lot going on in just a short bit of configuration here, so let's consider it one piece at a time to understand what's happening.
 First, we've got a stat_graph config section, which is telling Heka to start up a SandboxFilter plugin, a filter plugin with the processing code implemented in Lua.
 The filename option points to a filter implementation that ships with Heka.
 This filter implementation knows how to extract data from statmetric messages and store that data in a circular buffer data structure.
 The preserve_data option tells Heka that the all global data in this filter (the circular buffer data, in this case) should be flushed out to disk if Heka is shut down, so it can be reloaded again when Heka is restarted.
-And the ticker_interval option is specifying that our filter will be emitting an output message containing the cbuf data back into the router once every second.
-This message can then be consumed by other filters and/or outputs, such as our DashboardOutput which will use it to generate graphs (see next section).
+And the ticker_interval option is specifying that our filter will be emitting an output message back into the router once every second.